Beijing Royal School

-Beijing Royal School (BRS; 北京王府学校) is a private high school located in the Changping District of Beijing, China.
+Beijing Royal School (BRS; 北京王府学校) is a private high school in Changping, Beijing, China.
 It was founded in 2003 by Guangfa Wang.

-China Daily ranked Beijing Royal School as the 10th most expensive private school in Beijing.

 Programs

 BRS requires two years of general secondary education, with the requirement to take the Beijing Education Committee's standard certifying test.
 Two years of higher level foreign education, with AP, IB or A-Level courses available depending on student preferences.

+Rankings

+In 2016, the school ranked sixth among mainland Chinese high schools for sending students to top American universities.